ConflictingTheories/calliope-pixos/README.md

 # Calliope Pixos Plugin

-This plugin is for [Calliope](https://calliope.site) and is designed to provide functionality for mermaid diagrams inside of pages and posts.
+This plugin is for [Calliope](https://calliope.site) and is designed to provide Pixos player functionality.

 ### Installation